khaudio/creature_adventures/Rules.md

         - 10% chance for a miss (No damage done)
         - 20% chance for an unmitigated hit (Attacking creature's base `Attack` power)
         - 50% chance for a deflected hit (Attacker's `Attack` power minus defender's `Defense`)
-        - 10% chance to receive a counterstrike ('Attack' power compared and creature with less takes difference as damage)
+        - 10% chance to receive a counterstrike (`Attack` power compared and creature with less takes difference as damage)
         - 10% chance for a critical hit (Double `Attack` power minus defender's `Defense`)
     - `Meditate` (Roll to increase `Attack` for one turn)
         - 10% chance for no change to `Attack`
-        - 50% chance to raise `Attack` by 20%
+        - 50% chance to raise `Attack` by 30%
         - 30% chance to raise `Attack` by 40%
         - 10% chance to raise `Attack` by 100%

 - **Defend**
     - `Brace` (Roll to boost `Defense` for one turn)
         - 10% chance for no change to `Defense`
-        - 50% chance to raise `Defense` by 20%
+        - 50% chance to raise `Defense` by 30%
         - 30% chance to raise `Defense` by 40%
         - 10% chance to raise `Defense` by 100%
     - `Dodge` (Roll to dodge attack entirely)